FaaRamadhan2/FaaRamadhan2.github.io/README.md

 This repository contains my personal portfolio website.

-The website showcases:
+The website is built to showcase:

 - 👨‍💻 About Me
-- 🛠️ Skills & Tech Stack
+- 🛠️ Skills & Technologies
 - 📂 Projects
 - 📜 Experience
 - 📞 Contact Information

-Designed with a modern responsive UI and smooth user experience.
+Built with a modern, responsive, and lightweight design.

 ---